 \subsection{Datasets}

 In this work, we use datasets specially designed for detecting humans with heavy occlusions.

-\textbf{OCHuman}:OCHuman \cite{zhang2019pose2seg} is a massive dataset designed for all three tasks: detection, pose estimation and instance segmentation that are most important human related tasks.
-This dataset captures severe occlusion between human bodies is often encountered in life.
-This dataset contains 8110 detailed annotated human instances within $4731$ images.
-This dataset primarily emphasises on occlusions to encourage development of algorithms more suited for practical and real life situations.
+\textbf{OCHuman}: OCHuman \cite{zhang2019pose2seg} is a large dataset designed for all three tasks: detection, pose estimation, and instance segmentation.
+This dataset captures severe occlusion between human bodies is often encountered in real life.
+It contains $8110$ detailed annotated human instances within $4731$ images.
+The dataset primarily emphasizes occlusions to encourage the development of algorithms more suited for practical and real-life situations.

 \textbf{JTA Dataset}: JTA (Joint Track Auto) \cite{fabbri2018learning} dataset is a massive collection of pedestrian pose estimation and tracking in urban scenarios.
 The data is created by exploiting the highly photorealistic video game Grand Theft Auto V developed by Rockstar North.
-The dataset contains 512 video clips from several scenarios in urban environments.
-The dataset covers variation in illumination and a variety of view angles.
-It also covers the indoor and outdoor scenarios with natural actions lime sitting, running, chatting, etc., in a typical crowded environment.
+The dataset contains $512$ video clips from several scenarios in urban environments.
+The dataset covers variations in illumination and a variety of view angles.
+It also covers indoor and outdoor scenarios with natural actions like sitting, running, chatting, etc., in a typical crowded environment.
 The clips are precisely annotated with values of visible and occluded body parts, people tracking with 2D and 3D coordinates.